Discover Hull with megabus

 Hull: best for shopping

 Princes Quay Shopping Centre is where serious shoppers head first.
-This ultra-modern mall sits on stilts above the Princes Docks and has a line-up of over 80 high street names.
+This ultra-modern mall sits on stilts above the Princes Docks and has a line-up of many high street names.
 You’ll also find a multi-screen cinema, heaps of restaurants and a bowling alley, for when you’re all shopped out.

-St Stephen’s, right in the city centre, is a good bet if you’re after the likes of H&M and Zara.
-Also in the city centre is Prospect Shopping Centre, which features staples like Boots and WHSmith.
+St Stephen’s, right in the city centre, is a good bet if you’re after the likes of H&M and River Island.
+Also in the city centre is Prospect Shopping Centre, which features staples like wilko and WHSmith.
 The Victorian Hepworth Arcade, with its elegant glass roof, is worth a visit for local favourites, Dinsdale’s joke shop and Fanthorpe’s electrical store.

 Hull for free: our top 3